kstenerud/safe-encoding/safe32-specification.md

 | 0020       | Space           |
 | 002D       | Dash `-`        |

-Note: Dash is included as "whitespace" to allow human input sequences such as:
+Note: Dash is included as "whitespace" to allow human-input sequences such as:

     85a9-6sd2-88ds-qfbd